0x646e78/recon-ng-toolset/README.md

 `make run`

 Automate by running from a resource file.
-For example, install some modules:

-`R=resources/module-install make run`

-Install all modules which don't require an API key:
+For example, install modules which don't need api keys:

 `R=resources/modules-nokeys-nodeps make run`

-To run a specific version (if a docker image exists of this version):
+To run a specific version of recon-ng (if a docker image exists of this version):

 `TAG=5.1.1 make run`

 #### Example Workflow

-After using the templates to populate csvs in `resources/imports/` and installing modules:
+After using the templates to populate csvs placed in `resources/imports/` and installing modules:

 ```
 R=resources/import make run